 Santa training school

 Yes you read it right, there is such a thing as Santa training school where wannabe Santas are put through their paces in all things festive.
-The Ministry of Fun runs a Santa training school every year – contact them today for 2014 dates.
+The Ministry of Fun runs a Santa training school every year – contact them today for this year’s dates.

 If you’re interested in attending a Santa training course but live in the north of England or southern Scotland, give Stuart Thompson’s Santa School.
 At the school ‘students’ are taught the history of Santa as well as voice, costume and make-up training.
 On completion of the class, trainee Santas receive a certificate of competence and may well find work through Stuart’s company.